KEVM: Semantics of EVM in K

 These additional files extend the semantics to make the repository more useful:

-- state-loader.md provides functionality for EVM initialization and setup.
+- state-utils.md provides functionality for EVM initialization, setup, and querying.

 - driver.md is an execution harness for KEVM, providing a simple language for describing tests/programs.

-There are three backends of K available: LLVM (default) for concrete execution and Java (default) and Haskell for symbolic execution.
+There are three backends of K available: LLVM (default) for concrete execution and Haskell (default) and Java for symbolic execution.